 We’re having a week of soft grey April showers — absolutely perfect for pots and pots of hot tea (or coffee) and getting on that indoor to-do list.
 Or maybe just finishing that book.

-No surprise, there’s no overseas travelling for me this winter and that means the shop will stay open through to spring (ah spring).
+As for everyone else, there’s no overseas traveling for me this winter and that means the shop will stay open through to spring (ah spring).
 More time cutting and sewing and keeping the mind and body occupied during these strange times.
 Also, it’s bl**dy cold out there these days and I’m not so good with that kind of cold.